LeiaLi/LMD-ViT/README.md

 ```
 Put the downloaded model in the "ckpt" folder.

-Prepare the evaluation data to ".npy" form and put them in the "val_data" folder.
+Prepare the evaluation data in the form of ".npy" and put them in the "val_data" folder.

 ### Inference